 Christos Ouzounis provided a comprehensive overview of the evolution of bioinformatics, from studying globular proteins to understanding the structure-function relationships of IDPs over the past two decades.
 His talk highlighted the significant strides made in the field and the promising future ahead.

-The conference featured a top-level scientific program, with more 5 selected talks and 28 short talks.
+The conference featured a top-level scientific program, with 5 selected talks and 28 short talks.
 Additionally, 64 posters were presented, with 11 chosen for flash poster presentations.
 The diverse range of topics covered the interdisciplinary and innovative research in the field of machine learning for non-globular proteins.

 Photos from speakers at the 2nd ML4NGP Meeting at ONOMA Hotel, in Thessaloniki – Greece.